Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: Random-Key Optimizer (RKO)

 The proposed RKO-ACO metaheuristic integrates a continuous Ant Colony Optimization approach, as detailed in the previous section, with Q-learning for dynamic parameter adaptation and the Nelder–Mead algorithm for local search.
 The algorithm maintains an archive of elite solutions that guides the search and a global solution pool shared across multi-threaded executions of the RKO-ACO metaheuristic.

 The step-by-step procedure of the algorithm is illustrated in Figure~\ref{fig:flowchart}.

 In summary, the RKO-ACO operates as follows:

-\begin{enumerate} \item \textbf{Archive Initialization:} The solution archive is initialized as a randomized random-key, or using a constructive heuristic tailored to the problem.
+\begin{enumerate} \item \textbf{Solution Initialization:} The solution archive is initialized as a randomized random-key, or using a constructive heuristic tailored to the problem (as detailed in Section \ref{subsec:initial_solutions}).
 Each solution is encoded as a random-key vector, and the best initial solution is submitted to the global solution pool.

-\item \textbf{Parameter Initialization:} The algorithm initializes key ACO parameters within predefined value ranges, delimiting the space explored by the Q-learning agent during the optimization process.
+\item \textbf{Q-table Initialization:} The algorithm initializes its parameters within predefined value ranges, delimiting the space explored by the Q-learning agent during the optimization process.
+The Q-learning process is explained in Section \ref{subsec:qlearning}.